How to identify and help students with eating disorders.

 “Essentially the tutor can simply ask the student if anything is bothering them and if there is anything stressful happening in their lives.
 It’s important to be reassuring and compassionate and to encourage the student to speak with a trusted adult.”

 There are obviously certain channels to go through in order to report a potential problem with a student.
 As mentioned by Sarah above, speaking to the student outright is the first approach.
 This should be carried out in a professional but compassionate manner, and the education provider should remember to remove all judgments from their mind.
-Moreover, it’s important to remain calm yourself, so as not to raise alarm within the student.
+Moreover, it’s important to remain calm, so as not to raise alarm in the student.

 It’s highly likely that the student may refuse to accept help or even acknowledge the issue.
 In this case, it can’t be forced, and there is nothing you can do to force someone in to help.
 Keep an eye on the student for any follow-up, and ensure that they are aware you are there to listen if ever needed.